sifive/freedom-e-sdk/README.md

 # Introduction

-mem-test is a micro-benchmark for detecting the memory sub-system micro-architecture.
+mem-latency is a micro-benchmark for detecting the memory sub-system micro-architecture.

 Currently, it can detect: